- Download PDF of this Press Release

 “SSEP is designed to empower the student as scientist, and within the real-world context of science.
 Student teams design a real experiment, propose for a real flight opportunity, experience a formal proposal review, and go through a NASA flight safety review.
 They even have their own science conference at the Smithsonian National Air and Space Museum, where they are immersed in their own community of researchers”, said Dr. Jeff Goldstein, creator of SSEP and NCESSE Center Director.
 “SSEP is about introducing real science to our students and if you give them a chance to be scientists, stand back and be amazed.”

-SSEP Mission 17 to ISS includes an experiment design competition September 1 through November 2, 2022.
-Flight experiments are selected by December 15, 2022, for a ferry flight to ISS on a SpaceX rocket launching from NASA’s Kennedy Space Center in Florida in late Spring 2023.
-All communities interested in participating in Mission 17 to ISS are directed to inquire no later than April 30, 2022 – EXTENDED to June 15, 2022.
+SSEP Mission 18 to ISS includes an experiment design competition September 1 through November 3, 2023.
+Flight experiments are selected by December 15, 2023, for a ferry flight to ISS on a SpaceX rocket launching from NASA’s Kennedy Space Center in Florida in late Spring 2024.
+All communities interested in participating in Mission 18 to ISS are directed to inquire no later than March 31, 2023 (EXTENDED TO: April 15, 2023).

-Heritage: There have been 18 SSEP flight opportunities to date—SSEP on STS-134 and STS-135, the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 16 to ISS.
-A total of 203 communities have participated in the program, reflecting 42 States and the District of Columbia in the U. S., 5 Provinces in Canada, and Brazil and Ukraine each conducting national competitions.
-Thus far 62 communities have participated in multiple flight opportunities– 42 communities conducting four or more flights – reflecting the sustainable nature of the program.
+Heritage: There have been 19 SSEP flight opportunities to date—SSEP on STS-134 and STS-135, the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 17 to ISS.
+A total of 221 communities have participated in the program, reflecting 42 States and the District of Columbia in the U. S.; 5 Provinces in Canada; and Brazil and Ukraine each conducting national competitions.
+Thus far 70 communities have participated in multiple flight opportunities – 51 communities conducting four or more flights – reflecting the sustainable nature of the program.

 SSEP is the first pre-college STEM education program that is both a U.S. national initiative and implemented as an on-orbit commercial space venture.
 SSEP is a program of the National Center for Earth and Space Science Education (NCESSE) in the U.S. and the Arthur C. Clarke Institute for Space Education internationally.
 It is enabled through a strategic partnership with Nanoracks LLC, which is working with NASA under a Space Act Agreement as part of the utilization of the International Space Station as a National Laboratory.

-The Smithsonian National Air and Space Museum, the International Space Station U.S. National Laboratory, and Subaru of America, Inc., are U.S. National Partners on the Student Spaceflight Experiments Program.
-Magellan Aerospace is a Canadian National Partner on the Student Spaceflight Experiments Program.
+The Smithsonian National Air and Space Museum, and the International Space Station (ISS) National Laboratory, are National Partners on the Student Spaceflight Experiments Program.

 SSEP Home page: http://ssep.ncesse.org